Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

    derive the entropy transaction from agreed sidecar inputs.
 Any local fault still has to survive normal validation/LCL agreement.

-4. Converge signed inputs, not just derived outputs.
+4. Align signed inputs, not just derived outputs.

    RNG commits, RNG reveals, and export signatures are the verifiable inputs.
-   The design converges on those input sets using sidecar SHAMaps.
-The final entropy digest and export quorum result are derived from the converged inputs.
+   The design aligns on signed roots over those input sets using local sidecar SHAMap snapshots.
+The final entropy digest and export quorum result are derived from the accepted local snapshot, not from live collector state.

 5. Sidecars are not transactions.

    Commit, reveal, and export signature entries are `STObject(sfGeneric)` leaves in ephemeral `SHAMapType::SIDECAR` maps.
 They use `sfSidecarType` to distinguish payloads and `HashPrefix::sidecar` for item hashes.
-They are fetched through sidecar sync, not parsed or submitted as transactions.
+Current same-round consensus does not advertise, fetch, serve, or merge these maps from peers.
+The maps are local immutable snapshots used to materialize the root a node signed into its proposal and, if accepted, to build the ledger-visible pseudo/witness.

 6. Proposal-visible or validation-visible extension data must be signed.